 Debt Collection Practices

-The questions and answers below are courtesy of the Office of Consumer Credit Commissioner (OCCC) at
+The questions and answers below are courtesy of the Office of Consumer Credit Commissioner (OCCC).

 The OCCC frequently receives questions and complaints from consumers about the negative debt collection practices they experience.
 Examples of unlawful creditor behavior includes excessive amount of telephone calls to debtors, misrepresentation of the facts to third parties, threats of arrest, and illegal repossession.
 If you have complaints about the collection practices of an OCCC licensed lender, please call the Consumer Assistance Hotline at 800.538.1579 or fill out a complaint form and send it to this agency (mailing address, e-mail address, and fax number provided on the form).

 Sometimes lenders contract with independent debt collection firms to manage their accounts.
 This agency has no regulatory authority over these third-party collectors.

 If you have a complaint about a professional agency or a third-party debt collector, the Texas Attorney General’s Consumer Protection (enespañol) division can help you determine your rights call 800.621.0508.
 You may also want to file a complaint with American Collectors Association of Texas, an organization representing third-party collection agencies in Texas.

 - Get answers from the American Collectors Association of Texas to their 25 most frequently asked questions about debt collection agencies.